2DSharp/2dsharp.github.io/_posts/2018-08-06-learn-programming-in-24-hours.md

 So, how do you really get there?
 Or do you even get there?

 The magic sauce to this recipe is- _*drumroll*_ **practice**.
-Ah, the glaringly obvious word that you can find anywhere.
+Ah, the glaringly obvious word..
 What a disappointment, right?
 But really, think about it.
 How did the best programmer, muscian, driver, carpenter or anyone who you'd consider an expert _get there_?

 Was it because they found some wonderful resource online or a youtube tutorial that helped them attain Nirvana?
 Did they learn it in 24 or 36 hours?